numerai/numerox/readme.rst

 Sponsor
 =======

-Numerox is built by and for the data scientists who compete in the Numerai tournament.
-The lead developer (kwgoodman) acknowledges the generous financial and technical support provided by Numerai.
+Thank you Numerai for providing a significant portion of the development cost of Numerox 0.0.1.

 License
 =======

-Numerox is distributed under the Simplified BSD.
+Numerox is distributed under the the GPL v3+.
 See LICENSE file for details.

 .. _model.py: https://github.com/kwgoodman/numerox/blob/master/numerox/model.py